jbbergy/simple-web-demo-projet/README.md

 A simple starting project with hot reload to quickly test your concepts

 ## Usage

+Fork the project or download localy and use it for testing your consepts

+## Commands

 `npm run dev` : run server with hot reload feature for scss, html and js

 `npm run serve` : run server with hot reload for css (not scss), html and js